IntentArchitect/Docs/articles/release-notes/intent-architect-v3.3.md

 # Release notes: Intent Architect version 3.3

 ## Version 3.3.10
+> [!NOTE]
+> This build affects the way underlying Intent Architect model metadata is persisted.
+It is therefore highly recommended that users on a project all upgrade to this version together.

 ### New features added in 3.3.10
 - Added `isTypeFound(): boolean` to TypeReference API in scripts.